-3.1 The Council's approach as to how and when it will consult with the community, and key stakeholders, in the preparation of the Local Plan and planning applications is set out in the Council's Statement of Community Involvement.
+- 3.1 The Council's approach as to how and when it will consult with the community, and key stakeholders, in the preparation of the Local Plan and planning applications is set out in the Council's Statement of Community Involvement.
 This is in line with section 18 & 19 (3) of the Planning and Compulsory Purchase Act 2004.
 The Council's first SCI was formally adopted in June 2006.
-An updated SCI is currently being prepared.
-The updated SCI is required to address changes to the planning system that have occurred in response to the introduction of new government legislation and guidance including The Localism Act 2011, updated Town and Country and Neighbourhood Planning Regulations 2012, the National Planning Policy Framework (NPPF) and the National Planning Policy Guidance (NPPG).
-The principles of community participation are essential to the creation of a successful local plan and opportunities to participate will be provided whenever and wherever possible.

-3.2 The Council's local plan timetable, or 'local development scheme' (LDS), sets out what local plan documents are to be prepared and when they are to be prepared.
+An updated SCI was adopted on 20th March 2018.
+The updated SCI addresses changes to the planning system that have occurred in response to the introduction of new government legislation and guidance including The Localism Act 2011, updated Town and Country and Neighbourhood Planning Regulations 2012, the National Planning Policy Framework (NPPF) and the National Planning Practice Guidance (NPPG).
+The principles of community participation are essential to the creation of a successful local plan and opportunities to participate will be provided whenever and wherever possible. - 3.2 The Council's local plan timetable, or 'local development scheme' (LDS), sets out what local plan documents are to be prepared and when they are to be prepared.
 Once adopted, these new local plan documents will replace the current local plan, which was adopted in 1999.
-The current local plan timetable was brought into effect on 5th June 2017.
-This timetable is currently being updated.
-The most up to date version of the LDS and previous timetables can be viewed here.
+The current local plan timetable was brought into effect on 7th December 2017.
+The current LDS and previous iterations of the timetable can be viewed here.

-Formal consultation stages undertaken
+Consultation stages undertaken

-- 3.3 In line with the Council's commitment to early and meaningful community engagement, extensive public consultation has been carried out throughout preparation of the draft Craven Local Plan with its communities and other stakeholders (including developers, landowners and infrastructure providers) to gather people's opinions and raise awareness of its planning documents. - 3.4 Preparation of the Craven Local Plan commenced in 2012.
-The key stages of consultation are summarised below and in table 1:
+- 3.3 In line with the Council's commitment to early and meaningful community engagement, extensive public consultation and engagement has been carried out throughout preparation of the draft Craven Local Plan with its communities and other stakeholders (including developers, landowners and infrastructure providers) to gather people's opinions and raise awareness of its planning documents. - 3.4 Preparation of the Craven Local Plan commenced in 2012.
+The key stages of consultation that have been carried out are summarised below and in table 1: